markusos/markusos.github.io/about.md

 ## About Me

-Experienced Data Engineer, with over 10 years under my belt, passionate about crafting and maintaining high-volume data systems that drive business insights.
-Currently serving as a Principal Data Engineer at CipherHealth, where I'm collaborating on designing and implementing complex data pipelines.
-I'm always looking for ways to optimize performance through AI integrations, and enjoy mentoring engineers to deliver impactful solutions together.
+Data Engineer with over 10 years of experience, passionate about crafting and maintaining high-volume data systems that drive business insights.
+Currently, I am the Principal Data Engineer at CipherHealth, where I collaborate on designing and implementing complex data pipelines.
+I am always looking for ways to optimize performance, integrate AI into our solutions, and enjoy mentoring engineers to deliver impactful solutions together.

-Proficient in a broad spectrum of technologies, including Python, SQL (PostgreSQL, Snowflake), MongoDB, Ruby on Rails, JavaScript, Apache Airflow, MongoDB, Snowflake, dbt (Data Build Tool), and Terraform.
+I am proficient in a broad spectrum of technologies, including Python, SQL, MongoDB, Ruby, JavaScript, Apache Airflow, dbt, PostgreSQL, Snowflake and Terraform.
 I believe in learning from others and continually improving my skills to better serve our team's goals.

 ### Education